jwodder/confab/README.md

 the confab prompt are sent to the remote server and echoed locally with a "`>`" prefix, while lines received from the remote server are printed out above the prompt with a "`<`" prefix.
-Communication stops when the remote server closes the connection or when the user presses Ctrl-D or Ctrl-C.
+Communication stops when the remote server closes the connection or when the user presses Ctrl-D.

 `confab` relies on
 [`rustyline-async`](https://github.com/zyansheep/rustyline-async) for its